Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

 In the end, we will give the win in this category to Android, as a greater variety of diverse apps is always welcome, not to mention that it has access to some types of apps that are simply not available on the App Store, such as console emulators.

 For the past few generations, it has pretty much been the same deal with Apple.
 Each year, we would see a new phone with the same fundamental design.
-Things did change when the iPhone X was introduced, incorporating a screen with very thin bezels and heralding a new era in iPhone design which is bound to remain largely unchanged in the next few years.
+Things did change when the iPhone X was introduced, incorporating a screen with very thin bezels and heralding a new era in iPhone design, which is bound to remain mostly unchanged in the next few years.
 But considering that iPhones are only made by a single company that releases only a handful of models each year, a lack of variety is understandable.